CompuTec/computec-docs/docs/processforce/user-guide/quality-control/quality-control-test/creating-qc-test-from-batch.md

 5. The Batch Number from the Batch Master Data form is automatically populated in the Transaction Tab of the newly created Quality Control Test.

 ---
-By integrating the creation of Quality Control Tests with Batch Master Data, this feature simplifies the quality assurance process while maintaining precision.
-Predefined Test Protocols and batch-specific parameters ensure that quality checks align with operational requirements, promoting efficiency and compliance throughout the testing workflow.